pjvds/goworkshop/README.md

 1. `cd` into the `goworkshop`
 2. open the `readme`
-3. each exersise has its own directy
+3. each exercise has its own directy
-4. code can be run by `go run main.go` from the exersise directories
+4. code can be run by `go run main.go` from the exercise directories

 ## 01 Hello World